noaa-nwfsc/VMS-pipeline/code/notebooks/brooke/12_blh_example-ranked-persistence-map.md

 | b         | C     |                   2 |
 | c         | C     |                   1 |
 | d         | O     |                   2 |

+When considering the whole coast for context, grid cells a and b in California contributed to the top 75% fishing activity in 2 years, grid cell c in California contributed in 1 year, and grid cell d in Oregon contributed in 2 years.

 ### Version B